 - Rapport.
 You easily build rapport and quickly earn trust.

 - Gather information.
 Because you genuinely care, you are naturally inquisitive.
 Therefore, you learn a lot during sales conversations.

 - Discovery.
-Your initial discover session uncovers the client’s specific problem or need.
+Your initial consultation uncovers the client’s specific problem or need.

 - Solutions.
-You get excited when you know you can help them resolve their concerns.
+You get excited when you know you can help them resolve their financial concerns.

 Hunters excel at taking the lead and directing sales conversations.
 There’s nothing more exciting than signing on a new client.

 - Challenge.
 Since you’re slightly competitive, you genuinely enjoy bringing on new clients.

 - Persuasive.
 You expertly guide the sales conversation so they sign on with your firm.